Overview

 The following signs may indicate that your child has RSV and should be checked by a doctor:

-• Poor weight gain.
-If your child has any of these symptoms, you should contact your doctor right away to discuss their illness and get medical advice
+- Poor weight gain.
+If your child has any of these symptoms, you should contact your doctor immediately to discuss their illness and get medical advice.

 When to Seek Medical Care

-If you have any symptoms of RSV, particularly if you are breastfeeding and have an infant, it is important to contact your doctor.
+If you have any symptoms of RSV, particularly if you are breastfeeding and have an infant, it is essential to contact your doctor.
 If your child has severe symptoms, you should seek medical care.
-If your child is less than two months old and has any of the following symptoms, they should be seen by a doctor: – Breathing difficulty – High fever – Poor weight gain.
+If your child is under two months old and has any of the following symptoms, they should be seen by a doctor: Breathing difficulty, high fever, or poor weight gain.

 Outlook